-In a birthday post on Friday, Google continues to court Apple, trying to get it to adopt RCS.
+In a birthday post earlier in 2023, and again during Wednesday's I/O conference, Google continues to court Apple, trying to get it to adopt RCS.
 It's still not ready, not a standard, and not something Google is all-in on itself.

 Apple's products rely on iMessage when commuting with other Apple products, then fall back on SMS for everyone else.
 Google has been aggressively pushing a newer standard called RCS, but it isn't quite ready for primetime.